Introduction

 Sound Events

 Sound events are a way to trigger a set of actions in the game at runtime.
 For example, you could trigger a set of sound to play and pause after the player has entered a room.
+Events can run actions sequentially (run one action after another), or simultaneously (run all actions at once).
 You can add many actions in your event as needed, and each action is of a specific type from the list below:

 • None: Just do nothing.

-• Stop: Stop sound objects, you can specify the list of sound objects to stop using their ID.
+• Stop: Stop the specified sound objects.
 Already stopped sound objects will be skipped.

-• Seek: Seeks sound objects playback to the specified position.
-You can specify the list of sound objects to seek using their ID.
+• Seek: Seeks the specified sound object playback to the specified position.

 Buses Management and Auto-ducking